How to Manage Pests

 UC Pest Management Guidelines

-Fungicides are not currently registered for control of Phytopthora root and crown rot in California pistachio.
-Control of this disease can best be achieved using strict planting practices and water management.
+Fungicides are not currently registered for control of Phytophthora root and crown rot in California pistachio.
+Management of this disease can best be achieved using strict planting practices and water management.
 Plant on raised berms in well-drained soil to allow for rapid water drainage following irrigation or rains.

 UC IPM Pest Management Guidelines: